theDapperFoxtrot/fullstackopen-part0-exercises/README.md

 This app will render submissions without the need to reload the page.

 ## Exercise 0.6
-The user navigates to the page https://studies.cs.helsinki.fi/exampleapp/spa by following an anchor or entering the URL.
+The user creates a new note using the single-page version of the app. https://studies.cs.helsinki.fi/exampleapp/spa

 The sequence of events that occurs is depicted below.